entelecheia/deepnlp-2025/en/_sources/week13/index.md

 ## Introduction: A New "Ontological Literacy" for the AI Era

 As Artificial Intelligence (AI) establishes itself as the "operating system" across society, a new perspective for viewing AI is required.
-These lecture notes provide an in-depth explanation of the core philosophy and concepts of a 16-week course plan titled "Ontology and AI: Modeling Reality and Operating it with AI."
-The ultimate goal of this course is not the simple understanding of AI technology, but the cultivation of "Ontological Literacy."
+The ultimate goal of this lecture is not the simple understanding of AI technology, but the cultivation of "Ontological Literacy."

 "Ontological Literacy" refers to the strategic capability to recognize the complex structures and rules of the real world we belong to, define them as an explicit model (i.e., an ontology) (Modeling Reality), and design AI to act intelligently upon that model and operate reality (Operating it with AI).

-These lecture notes provide an in-depth, step-by-step explanation of the process of cultivating this "Ontological Literacy."
+This lecture provides an in-depth, step-by-step explanation of the process of cultivating this "Ontological Literacy."
 This is based on a "Decision Science" and "Ontology-First" philosophy that moves beyond the traditional perspective of gaining "insight" from "data," and instead transforms "insight" into "action" and "prediction" into "operation."

 ## 1. The Paradigm Shift - Beyond Prediction to Action